mattmcf/myCompiler/Target_Code/README.md

 Testing the functionality of break and continue in various for loops and while statements.

 ### `my_stress_tests/factorial.c`
 Factorial implementation with some logic.
-This can compute the factorial of the numbers [0-13] (too larger means overflow).
+This can compute the factorial of the numbers 0 - 13 (too larger means overflow).

 ### `my_stress_tests/recurse.c`
 Simple recursion fuction.
 Prints decrement input until zero.

 ### `my_stress_tests/sort.c`
 This is an implementation of the selection sort algorithm with swap-in-place and pass array by value to the sorting function (since the sort function can manipulate values in the array without copying them).
+There's a lot of looping, conditional testing and array manipulation that occurs here.

-### `my_stress_tsts/test_simple.c`
+### `my_stress_tests/test_simple.c`
 This test stretches the parsing, type checking and AST tree creation.
+This file makes A LOT of temps.

 ### `tops.c`
 Exhaustively tests all operatons and expected outputs.